bndnio/concurrency-mini-problems/README.md

 They both use the same skeleton, and exactly the same code that doesn't involve the locking mechanism.

-The difference though is this particularly:
+The difference though, is this:

 ```golang
 func enqueue(num int) {